 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-The post How to Backup & Restore Your WordPress Site with UpdraftPlus appeared first on WPBeginner.
+The post How to Install and Setup WordPress SEO Plugin by Yoast appeared first on WPBeginner.